petrixsoft/Lightbot-clone/README.md

 # Level Descriptions

 There are described 6 levels in the game, each level tries to "teach" a game feature:

+*All levels are loaded on runtime from JSON files under the resources folder. that way we know how is the board, which operations are available, etc*

 **Level1**: You only have 2 operations available (forward and light) and 3 slots on the "Main" block. this is a very simple level just to show a bit the game mechanics